dz/voices.py/README.rst

 What is it?
 -----------

-**voices.py** is a self-contained python script that starts a webserver that listen on an user-entered port that allows a visitor to remotely send text-to-speech commands on OS X machines.
+**voices.py** is a self-contained python script that starts a webserver that listens on a user-entered IP and port that allows a visitor to remotely send text-to-speech commands on OS X machines.

 What is it good for?
 --------------------

-The impetus for this was the machines that coworkers would leave unattended **and unlocked**.
+The machines that coworkers would leave unattended **and unlocked** is the primary impetus.
 If you find such a machine, do the following:

 1. Open up Terminal.app